Automated Modernization of Machine Learning Engineering Notebooks for Reproducibility: Data Availability

 \section{Data Availability}

-We provide an artifact package containing our tool implementation, replication scripts, and the curated list of notebook identifiers and metadata used in our study.
-The raw notebook content was collected from \Kaggle via its API and web crawling, as described in \S\ref{sec:motivation:baseline:data}.
-We do not redistribute the competition datasets or the grader used for evaluation; these are part of \MLEBench~\cite{Chan24MLEBench}, and researchers must obtain them separately to reproduce our execution and scoring pipeline.
-Our artifact is available at \ToolURL.
+We provide an artifact package containing our \Tool implementation, replication scripts, the \MLEBench grader components used for evaluation, and the curated list of notebook identifiers and metadata from Meta Kaggle and Meta Kaggle Code~\cite{MetaKaggle,MetaKaggleCode}.
+Notebook content and metadata were collected from \Kaggle's official Meta Kaggle data dumps, as described in \S\ref{sec:motivation:baseline:data}.
+We do not redistribute the competition datasets themselves, which can be downloaded on demand using our provided scripts.
+Our artifact is available at \ToolURL \xspace.